TobiasKozel/transmitter/webclient/wasm/README.md

 ### Simple JS Bindings for libopus

-Very simplified version of https://github.com/abalabahaha/opusscript
+Very simplified version of https://github.com/abalabahaha/opusscript used to build opus and the other classes

-Compiled using emscripten

-Initialize the submoules
+Make sure the submodules are initialized

 Simply set up the emsdk environment and run `make`

-Put the files in build into the asset folder of angular
+Put the files in build into the asset folder of the webclient in ../src/assets